ryanmello/lilli/PROJECT_SUMMARY.md

 **Start with Phase 1, and build one component at a time!**

-Good luck building Bloomer Agent! 🌸🤖
+Good luck building Lilli! 🌸🤖